Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: Frank-Wolfe FOR SymNMF UNDER SIMPLICIAL CONSTRAINT

-We provide a non-asymptotic convergence rate for the FW algorithm for solving (\ref{equ:sof}) and derive a tight bound for its curvature constant.
+In this section we provide a non-asymptotic convergence rate for the FW algorithm for solving (\ref{equ:sof}) and derive a tight bound for its curvature constant.
+Our analysis is based on the recent work~\citep{lacoste2016convergence}, where we redefine the curvature constant so that the new definition works in both convex and nonconvex settings.
+Due to space limit, we only provide partial proofs for theorems and lemmas derived in this paper, and refer readers to supplementary material for all detailed proofs.

 When applied to smooth convex constrained optimization problems, the FW algorithm is known to converge to an $\eps$-approximate solution in $O(1/\eps)$ iterations.
-However the convergence criterion of global optimality is usually unrealistic to hope for in nonconvex optimization, where even checking local optimality itself can be computationally intractable~\citep{murty1987some}.
+However the convergence of global optimality is usually unrealistic to hope for in nonconvex optimization, where even checking local optimality itself can be computationally intractable~\citep{murty1987some}.
 Clearly, to talk about convergence, we need to first establish a convergence criterion.
 For unconstrained nonconvex problems, the norm of the gradient $||\nabla f||$ has been used to measure convergence~\citep{ghadimi2016mini,ghadimi2016accelerated}, since $\lim_{t\rightarrow\infty}||\nabla f(\mathbf{x}^{(t)})|| = 0$ means every limit point of the sequence $\{\mathbf{x}^{(t)}\}$ is a stationary point.
 But such a convergence criterion is not appropriate for constrained problems because a stationary point can lie on the boundary of the feasible region while not having a zero gradient.
-Essentially, for constrained problems, $\mathbf{x}$ is stationary iff $-\nabla f(\mathbf{x})$ is in the normal cone at $\mathbf{x}$.
 To address this issue, we will use the FW-gap $g(\mathbf{x})$ as a measure of convergence.
 Note that the gap $g(\mathbf{x})$ works as an optimality gap only if the original problem is convex.
-To see why this is also a good measure of convergence for nonconvex problems, we have the following lemma: \begin{restatable}{lemma}{stationary} Let $f$ be a differentiable function and $\mathcal{D}$ be a convex compact domain.
+To see why this is also a good measure of convergence for constrained nonconvex problems, we first prove the following theorem: \begin{restatable}{theorem}{kkt} Let $f$ be a differentiable function and $\mathcal{D}$ be a convex compact domain.
 Define $g(\mathbf{x}) \defeq \max_{\hat{\mathbf{s}}\in\mathcal{D}} \nabla f(\mathbf{x})^T(\mathbf{x} - \hat{\mathbf{s}})$.
-Then $\forall \mathbf{x}\in\mathcal{D}, g(\mathbf{x}) \geq 0$ and $g(\mathbf{x}) = 0$ iff $\mathbf{x}$ is a stationary point. \end{restatable} \begin{proof} To see $g(\mathbf{x}) \geq 0$, we have:
+Then $\forall \mathbf{x}\in\mathcal{D}, g(\mathbf{x}) \geq 0$ and $g(\mathbf{x}) = 0$ iff $\mathbf{x}$ is a Karush–Kuhn–Tucker (KKT) point. \end{restatable} \begin{proof} To see $g(\mathbf{x}) \geq 0$, we have:

-Reformulate the original constrained problem to an unconstrained one:
+Reformulate the original constrained problem in the following way: